CyberXAndrew/CyberXAndrew/README.md

 ### Hello!
-My name is Andrew and i'm a beginning java-developer 👋
+My name is Andrew and i'm a java-developer 👋

 - I am currently completing my studies in the java-developer program at the Hexlet programming school.
 - English language proficiency: B1.